runreal/unreal-mcp/README.md

 It can support the full [Unreal Engine Python API](https://dev.epicgames.com/documentation/en-us/unreal-engine/python-api)

+## Note

+- This is not an official Unreal Engine project.
+- Your AI agents or tools will have full access to your Editor.
+- Review any changes your Client suggests before you approve them.

 ## Installation

+#### Requirements
+- Unreal Engine 5.4+ (verified, may work with earlier versions)
+- Node.js with npx
+- MCP Client (Claude, Cursor, etc.)

 1. Setting up your Editor:
    - Open your Unreal Engine project